haoliuhoward/howardliu-lab/content/authors/Ching-Hsuan Su/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Lab Co-Director
+# - Lab Co-Director
 # - Principal Investigators
-# - Researchers
+- Co-Investigators

 ---